fisnik97/RapidMQ/RapidMQ/RapidMQ/README.md

 `RapidMQ` is a simplified wrapper of [RabbitMQ](https://github.com/rabbitmq/rabbitmq-dotnet-client) library, designed to help developers manage [RabbitMQ](https://github.com/rabbitmq/rabbitmq-dotnet-client) interactions more easily, particularly by providing easy ways to configure channels with different attributes such as `prefetch count`, `prefetch size` and other settings.
 Library is designed to work with the so called `RapidChannels` which are wrappers of `IModel` interface.
-`RapidChannels` are designed to be used in a way that each channel is responsible it's queues.
+`RapidChannels` are designed to be used in a way that each channel is responsible it's routing the consumed messages to the appropriate client handler.
 This way, developers can easily manage their queues and their interactions with RabbitMQ based on the channel configurations.

 ## Key Features
 - Simple interface to RabbitMQ (_Requires basic knowledge of RabbitMQ_)